 - 1/2 cup frozen peas (optional, at the end)

 Season with additional salt and pepper, if desired.
-Chopped fresh basil on top is also delicious.
+Chopped fresh basil, pesto, a blip of balsamic vinegar or hot sauce on top is also delicious.